Optimal Potential Shaping on SE(3) via Neural ODEs on Lie Groups: Introduction

-In an orthogonal development over the recent years, there has been a surge of machine learning applications in control \cite{Dev_ML_Control_Review_2021} and robotics \cite{Taylor2021}\cite{Ibarz2021}\cite{Soori_AI_Robotics_Review_2023}.
+In an orthogonal development over the recent years, there has been a surge of machine learning applications in control \citep{Dev_ML_Control_Review_2021} and robotics \citep{Taylor2021,Ibarz2021,Soori_AI_Robotics_Review_2023}.
 This surge is driven by the need for controllers that work in high-dimensional robotic systems and approximate complex decision policies that require the use of data.
-The implementation of such controllers through classical control theoretic approaches is prohibitive, and it led to a paradigm shift towards data-driven control \cite{Taylor2021}.
-Examples of machine learning within high-dimensional systems extend to soft robotics \cite{Kim_ML_Soft_Robotics_Review_2021} and control of fluid systems \cite{paris_RL_flow_control_2021}.
-The literature also aims to address common concerns of safety \cite{Hewing2020}\cite{Brunke2022} both during the training process and in the deployment of systems with machine learning in the loop.
+The implementation of such controllers through classical control theoretic approaches is prohibitive, and it led to a paradigm shift towards data-driven control \citep{Taylor2021}.
+Examples of machine learning within high-dimensional systems extend to soft robotics \citep{Kim_ML_Soft_Robotics_Review_2021} and control of fluid systems \citep{paris_RL_flow_control_2021}.
+The literature also aims to address common concerns of safety \citep{Hewing2020,Brunke2022} both during the training process and in the deployment of systems with machine learning in the loop.

-The so-called Erlangen program of machine learning by Bronstein et al. \cite{Bronstein2021} stresses the importance of geometric machine learning methods: symmetries of data sets can restrict the complexity of functions that are to be learned on them, and thus increase the numerical efficiency of learning frameworks.
-This rationale also led to extensions of machine learning approaches to Lie groups \cite{Fanzhang2019}\cite{Lu2020}, with recent applications in \cite{Huang2017}\cite{Chen2021}\cite{Forestano2023}.
+The so-called Erlangen program of machine learning by \cite{Bronstein2021} stresses the importance of geometric machine learning methods: symmetries of data sets can restrict the complexity of functions that are to be learned on them, and thus increase the numerical efficiency of learning frameworks.
+This rationale also led to extensions of machine learning approaches to Lie groups \citep{Fanzhang2019,Lu2020}, with recent applications by \cite{Huang2017,Chen2021,Forestano2023}.

-Indeed, the fundamental symmetry groups in robotics are naturally represented by Lie groups \cite{Marsden1999}.
+Indeed, the fundamental symmetry groups in robotics are naturally represented by Lie groups \citep{Marsden1999}.
 As such, Lie group-based learning methods are of interest to the robotics community.
-In an excellent example of a control application Duong et al. \cite{Duong2021_nODE_SE3} extended neural ODEs to $SE(3)$ and applied it to the adaptive control of a UAV in \cite{Duong2021_Adaptive_control_via_nODE_SE3}.
+In an excellent example of a control application \cite{Duong2021_nODE_SE3} extended neural ODEs to $SE(3)$ and applied it to the adaptive control of a UAV in \cite{Duong2021_Adaptive_control_via_nODE_SE3}.
+In their recent work \cite{duong2024porthamiltonian} also highlight the practical use of neural ODEs on Lie groups.

 However, a general approach for geometric machine learning in the context of dynamic systems on Lie groups is missing.
 We believe that such an approach would be of high interest, especially for control applications.
 In this paper, we address this issue by formalizing neural ODEs on Lie groups.